shsagir/play-area-sync/docs/billing.md

 Credit card payments are done "live".
 SEPA direct payments are delayed.
 When your credit card didn't had enough balance at first, we might try again during the month.

+### Not supported

+Yearly payments are not supported, as there are no upfront costs and the exact usage is unknown in advance.
+Therefore it is also not possible to pay with PayPal.

+### Account cancellation

+**You can always quit**.
+Scale down or kill certain Apps or even cancel your Account completely.

+We will delete all your Account data.
+But it is required by law to keep your billing related data, that is basically the invoices and infos around it.
+The same applies to your credit card informations, but those are stored with our credit card service vendor — not with us.